 High concentrations of groundwater around your home can also lead to crawl space water issues.
 When there is a lot of water in the soil, the hydrostatic pressure in the ground increases, pushing on the foundation and causing it to crack.
 The water will then leak into the crawl space through these cracks.

 When it comes to crawl spaces, there are a few signs you should look for to determine whether or not excess moisture is causing the wooden supports in your crawl space to rot.
-If you see the following symptoms, do not hesitate to contact repair experts for waterproofing and structural repair options right away:
+If you see the following symptoms, do not hesitate to contact the repair experts at Matthews Wall Anchor & Waterproofing Services for waterproofing and structural repair options right away:

 If you can, you should invest in crawl space waterproofing techniques to prevent moisture from causing wood rot and other issues in the first place.
 You can do this by installing a vapor barrier to seal out moisture.
 Vapor barriers, usually made out of plastic or foil, are used to line the interior of a crawl space.
 This prevents moisture from seeping through the walls and keeps water vapor from diffusing into your crawl space.
 The vapor barrier installation process is known as crawl space encapsulation.
 Reducing moisture in your crawl space can also be done using dehumidifiers.
-The Santa Fe Dehumidifiers that we use, cut down crawl space humidity to prevent wood rot.
+The Santa Fe Dehumidifiers that Matthews Wall Anchor & Waterproofing Services uses, cut down crawl space humidity to prevent wood rot.

 If the wooden supports in your crawl space are already starting to rot, it may be wise to invest in crawl space piering options.
 These piers are used to reverse settling crawl space columns by offering support and stability.
-For these and more options for your crawl space wood rot problems, contact us now.
+For these and more options for your crawl space wood rot problems, contact Matthews Wall Anchor & Waterproofing Services now.